-TRAIN YOUR POSTURE's method is distinctly global: I teach how to preserve and health your body by improving our posture and ergonomics at work as well as at home.
-Hence, all are rewarded, children as well as adults.
+TRAIN YOUR POSTURE's method is uniquely global: I teach you how to preserve and heal your body by improving your posture and ergonomics at work as well as at work (Erg'OH Conseil is the brand for companies).

-To share with you the advice underlying his success, I have written a posture manual for everybody and every day.
+For even more empowerment, I have written a posture manual for everybody and every day.
 Very illustrated and didactic, it describes a posture training road-map over 3 months.
-Each week, a daily goal and an exercise are suggested so that all themes of our daily life are discussed: how to sit, stand, walk, lift, carry, relax, sleep, breathe, choose ergonomic furniture, etc.
+Each week, a daily goal and an exercise are suggested so that all themes of your daily life are discussed: how to sit, stand, walk, lift, carry, relax, sleep, breathe, choose ergonomic furniture, etc.

-To remain informed about the publishing of this unique book, just register below.
+Whilst the publication in English is currently pending, it is foreseen in French in Oct.
+2019.
+To remain informed about the publishing of this useful book, just register below.
 I do not use your details for any other purpose.

 Gym balls (so-called Swiss Ball) are in fashion, but are they healthy to sit at work and at home?
 Let's go back to the basics...